 Quieter rural campsites with simple facilities

-My advice would be to start by deciding which part of the Isle of Wight you want to stay in by reading our guide (Which Isle of Wight Town Should I stay in?) to help narrow down your options.
+My advice is to start by deciding which part of the Isle of Wight you want to stay in by reading our guide (Which Isle of Wight Town Should I stay in?) to help narrow down your options.
 Many of the sites featured in our guide to 10 of the best Isle of Wight holiday parks also offer camping and touring facilities.

 Prices vary according to the size of pitch, whether you want electricity and how many cars you are bringing.

-The cheapest campsite we found on the Isle of Wight is called Camp Wight and is only about £100 for a week in August.
+The cheapest campsite we found on the Isle of Wight is called Camp Wight and is only about £140 for a week in August.
 However, it doesn't have electricity.

 Caravanners might want to read our guide to cheap Isle of Wight ferry travel for caravans.